 St Stephen’s Green and a clutch of museums

-Continue on to St. Stephen’s Green, a lovely public park in the city centre.
-Consider spending a couple of hours at one of the free art and history museums.
-Your options include the National Gallery of Ireland, National Museum of Ireland of which there are two, one for Archaeology and the Natural History museum.
+Continue on to St. Stephen’s Green, a lovely public park in Dublin city centre, and maybe spend a couple of hours at one of the free art and history museums nearby.
+Your options include the National Gallery of Ireland and the National Museum of Ireland, which has two separate buildings, one for Archaeology and the Natural History Museum.

 For lunch, head to St Stephen’s Green Shopping Centre, where you can buy a picnic to enjoy in the park.
-The park is perfect for strolling around, and you’ll get to see various fountains, plants and plaques commemorating historical events that happened here.
+The park is perfect for strolling around, and you’ll see various fountains, plants and plaques commemorating historical events.

 >>> Looking for a hotel in Dublin?
 Check hotel rates and availability